IndaPlus25/task-3-yea/README.md

 ### Option 2: Heater

 #### Exercise 2.92
 Create a new project, heater-exercise, within BlueJ.
-Edit the details in the project description — the text note you see in the diagram.
-Create a class, `Heater`, that contains a single field, `temperature` whose type is double-precision floating point — see Appendix B, section B.1, for the Java type name that corresponds to this description.
+Create a class, `Heater`, that contains a single field, `temperature` whose type is double-precision floating point — see [this tutorial](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/datatypes.html) for tips on using the `float` type in Java.

 Define a constructor that takes no parameters.
 The `temperature` field should be set to the value 15.0 in the constructor.
 Define the mutators `warmer` and